alexisbec/Smashing-Magazine-Clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Smashing-Magazine-Clone

-> This is our fith project in microverse the smashing magazine clone
+> This is our fifth project in microverse the smashing magazine clone

 ![screenshot](img/Capture.PNG)